+<Figure 5 here please>

-SSC varied by several orders of magnitude for a given Q at FG1, FG2, and FG3 due to significant hysteresis observed during storm periods (Figure 6).
+SSC varied by several orders of magnitude for a given Q at FG1, FG2, and FG3 due to significant hysteresis observed during storm periods (Figure 4, 6).
 At FG1, variability of SSC during stormflow was assumed to be caused by randomly occurring landslides or mobilization of sediment stored in the watershed during large storm events.
-The maximum SSC sampled downstream of the undisturbed forest, at FG1 (500 mg/L), was sampled on 04/23/2013 at high discharge (QFG1= 3,724 L/sec) (Figure 6a).
+The maximum SSC at FG1 (500 mg/L), was sampled on 04/23/2013 at high discharge (QFG1= 3,724 L/sec) (Figure 6a).
 Anecdotal and field observations reported higher than normal SSC upstream of the quarry during the 2013 field season, possibly due to landsliding from previous large storms (G. Poysky, pers. comm.).

+<Figure 6 here please>

 At FG2 and FG3, additional variability in the Q-SSC relationship was due to the changing sediment availability associated with quarrying operations and construction in the village.
-The high SSC values observed downstream of the quarry (FG2) during low Q were caused by two mechanisms: 1) precipitation events that did not result in stormflow, but generated runoff from the quarry with high SSC and 2) washing fine sediment into the stream during rock crushing operations at the quarry.
+The high SSC values observed downstream of the quarry (FG2) during low Q were caused by two mechanisms: 1) precipitation events that did not result in stormflow as defined by the hydrograph separation algorithm, but generated runoff from the quarry with high SSC and 2) washing fine sediment into the stream during rock crushing operations at the quarry.

-The maximum SSC sampled at FG2 (12,600 mg/L) and FG3 (3,500 mg/L) were sampled during the same rainfall event (03/05/2012), but during low Q (Q_FG3=287 L/sec) (Figure 6b-c).
+The maximum SSC sampled at FG2 (12,600 mg/L) and FG3 (3,500 mg/L) were sampled during the same rainfall event (03/05/2012), but during low Q (Figure 6b-c).
 During this event, brief but intense precipitation caused high sediment runoff from the quarry.
 SSC was diluted further downstream of the quarry at FG3 by the addition of runoff with lower SSC from the village.

 Given the close proximity of the quarry to the stream, SSC downstream of the quarry can be highly influenced by mining activity like rock extraction, crushing, and/or hauling operations.
 During 2012, a common practice for removing fine sediment from crushed aggregate was to rinse it with water pumped from the stream.
-In the absence of retention structures the fine sediment was then discharged directly into the stream, causing high SSC during baseflow periods with no precipitation in the preceding 24 hours (solid symbols, Figure 6b-c).
+In the absence of retention structures the fine sediment was discharged directly to Faga’alu stream, causing high SSC during non-storm periods with no P in the preceding 24 hours (solid symbols, Figure 6b-c).
 Riverine discharge of fine sediment rinsed from aggregate was discontinued in 2013.
-In 2013 and 2014, waste sediment was piled on-site and severe erosion of these changing stockpiles caused high SSC during storm events.
+In 2013 and 2014, waste sediment was piled on-site and severe erosion of these changing stockpiles caused high SSC only during storm events.